Exams for Online Courses

-Note: Failure on the part of the student to assume the responsibilities outlined for requesting an off-campus invigilated exam will result in the student having to attend and write the exam on campus at TMU.
+Note: If you do not assume the responsibilities outlined for requesting an off-campus invigilated exam, you will be required to attend and write the exam on campus at TMU.

 How do I find a suitable invigilator?

 Review the invigilator listings in the second screen of the Off-Campus Exam Request Form (click “Find Invigilator”).
-If there is no invigilator listed for your area, it is your responsibility to find a suitable invigilator and make arrangements for them to invigilate your examination on the scheduled date.
+If there is no invigilator listed for your area, it is your responsibility to find a suitable invigilator and make arrangements for them to invigilate your exam.
 You can then add this invigilator to the Off-Campus Exam Request Form using the “Add New Invigilator” button.

 Who qualifies as a suitable invigilator?

 An acceptable invigilator is an impartial individual who will ensure academic integrity throughout the administration of the exam process.
-Your invigilator must be from one of the following categories:*
+Your invigilator must be eligible to work in Canada or in their country of residence and must be from one of the following categories: